 The first steamboat up the Upper Missouri River arrived at Fort Clark in 1832, delivering all types of trade goods and returned with hundreds of bison robes and beaver pelts.
-Unfortunately, the steamboats also brought with them, diseases that the Mandan Indians had never been exposed to.
+Unfortunately, the steamboats also brought diseases that the Mandan Indians had never been exposed to.
 In June 1837, one of the boats was carrying passengers infected with smallpox.
-Within no time, the disease swept through the Mandan village, killing about 90 percent of them.
-A few months later, those that survived, abandoned their village.
+The disease swept through the Mandan village within no time, killing about 90 percent of them.
+A few months later, those that survived abandoned their village.
 The following year, Arikara Indians moved into the abandoned village.
-For several years, they did well, until yet another epidemic hit them – this time cholera in 1851 which took many lives.
+For several years, they did well, until yet another epidemic hit them – this time cholera in 1851, which took many lives.
 Another smallpox epidemic occurred in 1856, further reducing their numbers.
-The fur traders moved from the site after the trading post was badly damaged by fire in 1860.
-Despite the devastating tragedies, the Arikara continued to use the village as a summer home until 1861, when they were attacked by Dakota Indians.
+The fur traders moved from the site after the trading post was severely damaged by fire in 1860.
+Despite the devastating tragedies, the Arikara continued to use the village as a summer home until 1861, when Dakota Indians attacked them.
 What little was left of the abandoned fort was scavenged by passing steamboats to use as firewood.

-Though no buildings remain of the old trading post today, it has become an important archeological site due to its well-preserved record of the fur trade and of personal tragedy.
+Though no buildings remain of the old trading post today, it has become an important archeological site due to its well-preserved record of the fur trade and personal tragedy.
 The archeological remains of the large earth lodge village, cemetery, and trading post are now protected and listed on the National Register of Historic Places.
 It is located about 1 ¼ mile west of the town of Fort Clark in Mercer County.
-Open daily during the summer, there is no admission fee to the archeological site, which provides a self-guided tour, interpretive signs, a picnic area, and an observation deck.
+Open daily during the summer; there is no admission fee to the archeological site, which provides a self-guided tour, interpretive signs, a picnic area, and an observation deck.